Skip to main content

 You drag the folder into the dashboard.
 You get back a URL.
 There is no build step, no vercel.json, no GitHub connection.
 It hosts plain HTML, single-page apps, PDFs, images, zips - anything static.
 If you want Vercel-style hosting without GitHub, this is the shortest path.
 You can host a static site without a build pipeline on Hostsmith or Neocities.

 The free tier is honest about its numbers.
-You get 1 site, 5,000 visitors per month, 5 MB max upload, and a region-prefixed subdomain (your-site.us.hostsmith.link or your-site.eu.hostsmith.link depending on residency).
+You get 1 site, 5,000 visits per month, 5 GB bandwidth, 5 MB storage, and a region-prefixed subdomain (your-site.us.hostsmith.link or your-site.eu.hostsmith.link depending on residency).
 No custom domain on free.
-Basic plan covers 10k visitors and 25 MB upload, with no overage billing.
+Starter covers 10k visits, 10 GB, 50 MB storage, and Private Sites (password or email whitelist) - so you don't bounce to a higher tier just for gating client previews.
+Pro covers 5 sites, 100k visits, and custom domains on top.

 Where this wins over Vercel for me: